CodeSeeker99/codeseeker99.github.io/_posts/2021-02-16-Basics-of-SimpleITK.md

 published: true
 title: Basics of SimpleITK
 ---
 _A short article on the simpleITK library's handling of image data.
-After this, you'd have a good general undersanding of the basic concepts regarding Image handling in SimpleITK_
+After this, you'd have a good general understanding of the basic concepts regarding Image handling in SimpleITK_

 ---